afaqsmadi/rbk4-self-assessment-week3/angularjs-pond/README.md

 Create a fish pond in AngularJS:

-* [ CompleteComplete] Install this prompts dependencies by running `npm install` from the root of this directory
+* [ Complete] Install this prompts dependencies by running `npm install` from the root of this directory
 * [ Complete] Start the app by running `npm start` from the root of this directory
 * [ Attempted ] Refactor the `fishTable` and `fishTableRow` components to dynamically render the data in `fishData`